Virginia · Off-grid & homestead potential

 Waynesboro City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health, Division of Onsite Water and Wastewater Services.
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Waynesboro City costs about $298k, based on the latest county data.
+Land in Waynesboro City runs about $5,566 per acre, based on the latest county data.

 Waynesboro City gets about 42.3" of rain a year, with severe drought in roughly 2.8% of years.